-Nancy Daubenberger is the Assistant Commissioner, Engineering Services at MnDOT.
-She previously served as Minnesota's State Bridge Engineer where she was responsible for building, monitoring, and maintaining all the bridges throughout the state--more than 20,000.
+Nancy Daubenberger is the Commissioner of Transportation in the State of Minnesota.
+She previously served as Assistant Commissioner, Engineering Services at MnDOT, and as Minnesota's State Bridge Engineer where she was responsible for building, monitoring, and maintaining all the bridges throughout the state--more than 20,000.
 Daubenberger completed her undergraduate degree at North Dakota State University (1993), and began designing roads and bridges while earning her Master of Science degree in Civil Engineering at the University of Minnesota.
 She has been working with MnDOT since 1999.

 Ali Ling, P.E., Ph.D.